 - In June 2014, the practice of providing 0845 numbers for customer service lines was made illegal.

-- Numbers beginning 03 are becoming more popular, partly because of the above, but also because calls to these count towards any inclusive minutes in the caller's phone package.
+- Numbers beginning 03 are becoming more popular among businesses, partly because of the above, but also because calls to these count towards any inclusive minutes in the caller's phone package.

 - Low call charge numbers are often used for sales or customer services.

 You can also get a 'special services' number starting 087

 - Calling these numbers typically costs about the same as making a national call.

 - Your business usually receives a portion of the call charge.
 You could earn around 3p per minute.

 - The cost may dissuade some customers from calling these numbers.

 There are certain special numbers that can be exploited for marketing purposes